Energy Choices

 General:

-“Sustainable Energy – Without The Hotair” by David MacKay.
+Sustainable Energy – Without The Hotair” by David MacKay.

-David Mackay has recently become adviser to govt on energy matters.
+David Mackay has recently become an adviser to govt on energy matters.
 I bought his book a few months ago and thought it was really good, still do, and it got me thinking about energy choices and investigating some areas not really examined before like the heat pumps.
 It is a good starting point to consider plans.
 I like that it makes an attempt at comparisons by breaking down amounts of production and consumption into per person per day energy usage, to try to get things to add up.
 But I believe it has some flaws.
 He says he is discarding economics often, but then at points makes conclusions that depend on him making (mistaken) economic assumptions.
 He does not take into account many of the practicalities & costs of transition, starting from where at now.
-But that is not to say not good to have vision of where want to get to and be concerned to make it add up in final form.
-But there is need to have efficient bridges to get to final vision.
+But that is not to say not good to have a vision of where we want to get to and be concerned to make it add up in the final form.
+But there is a need to have efficient bridges to get to the final vision.

-The thinking behind one of his plans of several for energy production, Plan E for economics (page 211), which he says would be result of free market with carbon tax is mistaken as does not take into account lots of factors such as variable cost of capital, technological trends and inertia, the effect of govt ‘picking winners’ (or not) and creating a market on costs.
+The thinking behind one of his plans of several for energy production, Plan E for economics (page 211), which he says would be the result of free-market with a carbon tax is mistaken as does not take into account lots of factors such as variable cost of capital, technological trends and inertia, the effect of govt ‘picking winners’ (or not) and creating a market on costs.
 Although I would be guessing too on any plan I would propose, even if I would try and bring in economic, practical and environmental factors to more refined level.
 There are many variables and many hard to quantify, and much contested.
-At end of day there needs to be some plan that adds and move forward with urgency on it.
+At end of day, there needs to be some plan that adds and move forward with urgency on it.

 Seems to move towards some sort of detail and ambition that is required.